 Proof of concept or PoC aims to verify that your idea is feasible in terms of technical implementation.
 A PoC is usually intended for internal use.
 Along with technical feasibility, startups can leverage a PoC to determine if a project is worth time, money, and resource investment.

-A prototype is a visual, clickable representation of a product concept that demonstrates the look and interactions of the product.
+A prototype is a visual, clickable representation of a product concept that demonstrates the user interface and interactions within the product.
 Prototypes provide a tangible way for startups to test user interaction, spot usability issues, and get early feedback from potential users.
-Startups can also use prototypes as a way to visually represent the idea and its potential to investors at an early idea stage.
+Startups can also use prototypes as a way to visually represent the idea and its potential to investors at an early stage.

 An MVP is a releasable version of your product, complete with a must-have set of features that helps you gauge market response and see whether your target audience is willing to pay for it.